skx/github-action-tester/README.md

     go test -race ./...   || exit 1
     exit 0

-Or a C-based project might contain:
+A C-based project might contain something like this:

     #!/bin/sh
     make && make test

+But as you can install/invoke arbitrary commands, and update them as your project grows, you can do almost anything you wish.

 ## Enabling the action